Skip to Content

 How Do I File for Divorce?

-The processes for filing for divorce vary between each state.
-To file for divorce in the state of New Hampshire, a couple or individual can file a petition that expresses their desire to divorce.
-If one spouse does not participate in the initial filing, they will receive the individual divorce petition from the other party and will be informed about the next steps of their case.
-The initial filing procedures can be completed even if the couple has disagreements about property division, child custody, or other matters.
-Those details will be sorted out as the case progresses.
+The process of filing for divorce differs in every state.
+To file for divorce in New Hampshire, a couple or individual submits a petition expressing the desire to dissolve the marriage.
+If one spouse files without the other, the non-filing spouse receives the petition and guidance about upcoming steps.
+The initial filing goes forward even if spouses disagree about property, child custody, or other matters.
+The court addresses these issues as the case progresses.

 Read More Read Less